francoiskroll/FramebyFrame/DOCUMENTATION.md

 Calculates multiple behaviour parameters.

 **parameters**: names of the parameters to be calculated.
-Options are: 'all' for every available parameter, 'activity' for all activity parameters, 'activebout' for all activebout parameters, ‘sleep’ for all sleep parameters, or a list of parameters e.g. parameters=c('activityTotalPx', 'activeboutNum', 'sleepHours').
+Options are: 'all' for every available parameter, 'activity' for all activity parameters, 'activebout' for all activebout parameters, ‘sleep’ for all sleep parameters, or a list of parameters e.g. `parameters=c('activityTotalPx', 'activeboutNum', 'sleepHours')`.
 See above for parameter names.
+You can also run `allparameters` in Console to get all the parameter names.

 **ffpath**: full path(s) to _RAWs.csv.